aimatchfun/laravel-ai/README.md

 $response = AI::prompt('What is Laravel?')->run();

 $answer = $response->answer; // string
+$inputTokens = $response->inputTokens; // int|null
+$outputTokens = $response->outputTokens; // int|null
 ```

 - `answer`: The AI's response to your prompt(s).
+- `inputTokens`: Number of input tokens used (available for Novita, OpenAI, Anthropic, Together, and OpenRouter providers).
+- `outputTokens`: Number of output tokens used (available for Novita, OpenAI, Anthropic, Together, and OpenRouter providers).

+**Note:** Token information is only available for providers that return usage data in their API responses.
+For providers like Ollama and ModelsLab, these values will be `null`.

 ### Preview Messages